 Has anyone died from monkeypox during the 2022 outbreak?

-The death rate for the current outbreak has not yet been established.
+Previous monkeypox outbreaks in recent times have had a case fatality rate of about 3-6%, the WHO says.
+A death rate for the current worldwide outbreak has not yet been established.

 How long should people with monkeypox isolate themselves?